 Employees who are either excessively tardy or absent or who can be shown to have abused authorized leave will be subject to disciplinary action, up to and including a recommendation for dismissal.
-Excessive absenteeism is defined as unscheduled leave in excess of 4% per semester or work year of an employee's regularly scheduled work time.
-Excessive tardiness is defined as more than two (2) incidents of tardiness in a worth month.
+Excessive absenteeism is defined as unscheduled leave in excess of 4% per semester or work year of an employee's regularly scheduled work worth month.